FAQs About Summit Widener

 How do I register and know if I am accepted?

-First, register now by completing the Widener Pre-Orientation Application and select Summit Widener.
+First, register now by submitting your payment online.
 We will confirm your registration and send a health form.
 Once all completed forms are received and reviewed by appropriate Student Affairs staff members, participants will be forwarded a final confirmation and a pack list via CampusCruiser email.

 Note: Participants must confirm their attendance within five business days of being sent the response email.
 After five business days, the space will be offered to someone else.